 If you don't have any sandpaper, try using an emery board.

-This drawing tool kit is an inexpensive way of owning a good variety of all the essentials I have spoken about on this page.
+Some drawing kits or sets are an inexpensive way of owning a good variety of all the essentials I have spoken about on this page.

 Just as we choose what drawing methods we like, the same applies to choosing our art supplies.